In Japan, an onsen, or hot spring, is considered part of normal life.

 They’re also known for their strict rules.

-So, here are some things concerning onsen etiquette to keep in mind for your next visit to an onsen.
+So, here are some things concerning onsen etiquette to keep in mind when visiting an onsen.

 What to Take to an Onsen